 • I have written detailed guides for most places we visited in Taiwan, in these guides you can find detailed information about our day-to-day activities, transportation and accommodation.
 You can find the links to those posts in the itinerary below.

-Things to do in Taiwan
+The best things to do in Taiwan

 Day 1 – 3: Kaohsiung